Hello Riters, Buckle-up your seat belts, today we are going on a Crypto Ride down that hill.

 - Storage Security – Yes, the very thing that make Cryptocurrency safe can be a problem for the user.
 A Cryptocurrency is stored in a digital wallet and if a user forgets his wallet password, it is near impossible to recover the lost data due to strict integration and encrypted blockchain.

 Opinion Alert – All said, given the potential of Cryptocurrency for future it seems like fair but a riskier investment to make.
-You should not hold more than 10% of your wealth in digital asset like Cryptocurrency and use it as a hedge against the Market Volatility. (you can ignore this section, as it is just an Opinion).
+You should not hold more than 10% of your wealth in digital asset like Cryptocurrency and use it as a hedge against our own Economy, Govt., Policies and Fiat paper money that can cause Inflation and decrease its value.
+Also other thing to note is diversification, a little bit of diversification can help you prevent the unsystematic risk and volatility thereof in Crypto world. (you can ignore this section, as it is just an Opinion).

 Fun Fact – Dogecoin (DOGE) emerged in December, 2013 as a joke to satirize the growth of Altcoins via meme.
 It has immensely grown in popularity since and is now among top 25 Crypto assets.
 It is a derivative of LuckyCoin which is forged from Litecoin (LTC) and uses Scrypt Algorithm.
 It can be considered as a penny stock of Crypto world, currently valued at $0.0031 i.e. ~20 paisa in Indian Currency.